jina-ai/jina/docs/fundamentals/flow/remarks.md

 ## Debugging Executor in a Flow

 Standard Python breakpoints will not work inside `Executor` methods when called inside a Flow context manager.
 Nevertheless, `import epdb; epdb.set_trace()` will work just as a native python breakpoint.
-Note that you need to `pip instal epdb` to have acces to this type of breakpoints.
+Note that you need to `pip install epdb` to have acces to this type of breakpoints.

 ````{tab} ✅ Do